-This course examines the role of mass media in Canadian society.
-We will examine communications media including television, newspapers, magazines, film, books, and new technologies.
-The course will focus on areas such as the historical development, policies, financial issues, and audience reception of the various media in Canada.
-Special attention will be given throughout the course on the role of Canadian mass media in a global context. particularly in relation to the United States.
-Prerequisite: ELA 30-1.
+Examine the role of mass media in Canadian society including television, newspapers, magazines, film, books, and new technologies.
+Focus on the historical development, policies, financial issues, and audience reception of media in Canada.
+Consider the role of mass media in a global context and in relation to the United States.
+Prerequisite: ELA 30-1 or equivalent, or enrollment in MSPC program.

-COMM 381-3 (BC=3) (3-0) 15 weeks History of Communication
+COMM 381-3 (BC=3) (3-0-0) 15 weeks History of Communication

-This course provides an overview of the development of major systems of communication throughout history, in conjunction with the historical and social contexts in which these developments took place and have shifted over time.
-Focus will be given both to technological advancements and a theoretical understanding of how these advancements have shaped and reflected both society and individuals.
-A variety of theoretical perspectives on the role of communication in history will be considered.
-Prerequisite: ELA 30-1.
+Overview of the development of major communication systems throughout history, together with the historical and social contexts in which they occurred and changed.
+Focus on technological advancements and theoretical understanding of how advancements have shaped and reflected society and individuals.
+Consider theoretical perspectives on the role of communication in history.

+Prerequisite: ELA 30-1 or equivalent, or enrollment in MSPC program